 The ability to pause, rewind, and repeat a social or professional interaction, is something we’ve all dreamt of doing at various times.
 In our VR language learning environments, it is possible.
 This feature means Dynamic Spanish can be undertaken at your pace, ensuring you get the most out of your time and energy.

 High pressure situations requiring you to use your new language are going to occur.
-We give our students practice at this to avoid the embarrassment of nerves and stumbling over your words during a “real life” encounter.
+We give our students practise at this to avoid the embarrassment of nerves and stumbling over your words during a “real life” encounter.

 “Virtual reality motivates students.
 It requires interaction and encourages active participation rather than passivity […] One major advantage of using virtual reality to teach objectives is that it is highly motivating.
 An investigation […] found students had a favourable attitude towards virtual reality in the educational process.
 VR requires interaction.
 The participant who interacts with the virtual environment is encouraged to continue interacting by seeing the results immediately.”